Applications for the 2018 edition are closed.

 - February 27: Deadline for submission of abstracts and formal documentation.

 - April 30: Abstracts assessment finished.
-Communication of the results to the authors and supervisors of the accepted abstracts.
+Communication of the results to the authors of the accepted abstracts.

-- June 1: Submission of 10 page summary, other formal documents and original theses.
+- June 1: Submission of 10 page summary (Eng), table of contents (Eng), original thesis.

 - July 15: Results of the jury and presentation of the results to the Board.